 Two Rivers, Wisconsin

 Originally designed as “Dream House” for Life magazine, this four-bedroom Usonian, dubbed “Still Bend” by Wright, sits on the banks of the East Twin River.
 Brothers Gary and Michael Ditmer are the third owners of the home, and have taken great care to preserve its signature features, including wraparound built-in seating, geometrically patterned clerestory windows, a soaring interior balcony, and a distinctive trellis over the terrace.
-Nightly rates start at $295; public tours are given the first Sunday of every month.
+Public tours are given the first Sunday of every month.